arungudelli/angularjswiki/content/en/flexlayout/fxflex/index.md

 ### flex-basis

-In CSS, the flex-basis property specifies the initial defualt size of the flexible item before it is changed by other flexbox properties like flex grow and shrink.
+In CSS, the flex-basis property specifies the initial default size of the flex box item before it is changed by other flexbox properties like flex grow and shrink.

-But in Angular flex layout once you specify initial size, the flex item will not grow or shrink even we specify the grow and shrink properties
+But in Angular flex layout, once you specify the initial size, the flex item will not grow or shrink even we specify the grow and shrink properties.

 {{% alert note%}}
 If we set flex item initial size with flex basis property, the item will not grow or shrink, the grow/shrink is relative to the other flex items works only when we set flex basis value to "auto"